cmbant/CAMB/docs/source/modifying_code.rst

 This also shows how to use `get_class_options` to dynamically define multiple parameters based on an input parameter.

 You can only directly sample scalar parameters, but it is also easy to `map vector parameters <https://cobaya.readthedocs.io/en/latest/params_prior.html#vector-parameters>`_.

+The `CosmoCoffee <https://cosmocoffee.info/viewforum.php>`_ discussion forum can be used to ask questions and to see previous answers.